-13. Cheat Codes
+Cheat Codes

 The following cheat codes are different from the ones released by Acclaim for Re-Volt PC and Re-Volt N64.
 These codes have already been made public, and so Acclaim will probably wish to withhold the Gameboy cheats until a later date just as they did with the other platform releases.
-They can be synchronised with PC cheats if necessary, but I have There was only ever once cheat code on the N64, and there were more cheat codes on the PC than will be on the Gameboy, in particular the cheat codes that pertained to the track editor etc which will not be in the Gameboy version.
+They can be synchronised with PC cheats if necessary, but these allow the cheats to be an unknown factor upon initial release.
+There was only ever once cheat code on the N64, and there were more cheat codes on the PC than will be on the Gameboy, in particular the cheat codes that pertained to the track editor etc which will not be in the Gameboy version.